andcscott/OpenWeather-gRPC-API/README.md

 ## Receiving the response

-Data will be sent to your client as JSON.
+Data will be sent to your client as JSON when requesting forecasts.
 Example from the above call:

 ```
 {"coord":{"lon":-123.262,"lat":44.5646},"weather":[{"id":800,"main":"Clear","description":"clear sky","icon":"01n"}],"base":"stations","main":{"temp":296.87,"feels_like":297.13,"temp_min":294.98,"temp_max":298.62,"pressure":1007,"humidity":70},"visibility":10000,"wind":{"speed":2.14,"deg":284,"gust":1.94},"clouds":{"all":0},"dt":1658811503,"sys":{"type":2,"id":2005452,"country":"US","sunrise":1658753522,"sunset":1658807208},"timezone":-25200,"id":5720727,"name":"Corvallis","cod":200}
 ```

+Geolocation requests return a pair of floats representing the latitude and longitude for the given location.

 ## UML Diagram